A document with various charts and graphs is on a table. Two pencils and a notebook are next to the papers.

 • Lead Time - the average time it takes to deliver a new feature from planning to implementation.

-Function execution time is a key performance indicator for a development team.
+Feature delivery time is a key performance indicator for a development team.
 Shorter execution time indicates higher efficiency and better organization of the team's work.
 Monitoring this indicator allows you to assess the efficiency of development processes and make improvements.

 • Number of bugs in the product - the number of bugs reported by users within a certain period of time after the implementation of a new feature or software version.